The New England Journal of Medicine November 23, 2023

 Setting

-Intervention Osimertinib (80 mg once daily) plus pemetrexed (500 mg/m2) and either cisplatin (75 mg/m2) or carboplatin (AUC 5) every 3 weeks for four cycles, followed by maintenance pemetrexed.
+Intervention Osimertinib (80 mg daily) plus pemetrexed and platinum-based chemotherapy (cisplatin or carboplatin) for 4 cycles, followed by maintenance osimertinib plus pemetrexed.

 Study Limitations